 When you get your white gold home, wrap it loosely in a damp cloth, keep it in the fridge and eat it within a couple of days.

 To prepare it for cooking, snap off any woody ends (bend the spears slightly in the middle and they’ll naturally break off at the right point – this won’t be necessary, however, if your asparagus is fresh enough) and then get to work with a vegetable peeler, removing the fibrous skin from just below the flower heads, ensuring you strip every last scrap of it away.
 The skin can taste incredibly bitter; leaving it on may render it inedible.
 If you’ve bought rather a lot of white asparagus and can’t face peeling it all yourself, you can often find folk with machines at the market who’ll do it for a small fee.

-To cook white asparagus, put the peeled spears in a wide pan along with its peelings, a knob of butter, a sprinkling of white sugar and a squeeze of lemon juice, cover it with water and simmer gently for 12-15 minutes or until you can easily slide a sharp knife through the thick end of the spears.
+To cook white asparagus, I like to make a stock with water and its peelings, then add the spears, a knob of butter, a sprinkling of white sugar and a squeeze of lemon juice and simmer gently, covered, for 12-15 minutes or until a sharp knife slides easily through the thick end of the spears.
 If you’re really serious about your asparagus you can invest in a tall, narrow asparagus pot (a Spargeltopf), which allows you to stand the spears up so that you can steam them gently in water.

 Traditional German white asparagus dishes